Génia: Career

-Her first significant break was being selected as an artist for the Park Lane Young Artist Series, making her London debut in 1998 where she was described by The Times as "an outstanding musician".
+She was selected as an artist for the Park Lane Young Artist Series, making her London debut in 1998 where she was described by The Times as "an outstanding musician".
 She later went on to tour the UK, Europe, and the United States performing with the Symphony Orchestra of the National Philharmonic Society of Ukraine and Cyprus State Orchestra and playing at the Windsor Festival.

-Génia has extensively toured the UK, Europe, and the United States.
+Génia has toured the UK, Europe, and the United States.
 Her London appearances include Wigmore Hall, Barbican Centre, South Bank Centre, St Martin-in-the-Fields, Olympia London and Cargo.
-She appeared as a soloist on the soundtracks for the award-winning films "Bookcruncher" and "Paradise Grove".
+She appeared as a soloist on the soundtracks for the films Bookcruncher and Paradise Grove.
 Her recordings and interviews have also featured in various broadcasts on BBC Radio 1, 3, 4, 5 and BBC 4 Proms.
 She has received critical acclaim for her live performances and contemporary classical releases for Black Box and Nonclassical.

-Génia also undertakes educational work and regularly holds workshops and master-classes, lectures and individual tuition.
+Génia also undertakes educational work and holds workshops and master-classes, lectures and individual tuition.
 She has taught at Trinity College of Music, Dartington International Summer School and COMA Summer Schools, De Montfort University and Lewis University and CAPMT (USA).

 In 2007, Génia created Piano-Yoga, a multi-dimensional method of piano playing, performing and teaching which provides a holistic approach towards playing the piano.
 Her book on Piano-Yoga was published in 2009.
 She also her own Piano-Yoga studio from central London as well as giving lessons and hosting courses and retreats worldwide.
 In 2012, Génia had a series of 6 Piano-Yoga lessons broadcast live on BBC Radio London 94.9 on Jo Good's show.
 Since then she has been a regular guest on Jo Good's show.
 In 2013 she hosted a series of Piano-Yoga certificate courses at King's Place in London.

 In 2014, Génia released two volumes of her own piano compositions: 'Dreams of Today, Thoughts of Tomorrow' which has been played on BBC Radio and at venues such at The Hurlingham Club London, Theatre de la Photographie et L'Image Nice and Kings Place London.
 Génia's compositions are regularly played on Classic FM.